-A sprained thumb is a common injury in athletes.
-The thumb is made up of two bones, called phalanges.
-The bones of the thumb are connected by bands of flexible tissue called ligaments.
-A thumb sprain is a tear or stretch of one of the ligaments of the thumb.
-A common injury to the thumb is a tear of one of the ligaments of the thumb called the ulnar collateral ligament but other ligaments of the thumb may be injured as well.
-While some thumb sprains heal quickly, a Ulnar collateral ligament injury of the thumb may be more serious and require surgical treatment.
+A sprained thumb is a type of hand trauma in athletes.
+The thumb is made up of two bones called phalanges.
+The thumb bones are connected by bands of flexible tissue called ligaments.
+A thumb ligament tear or stretch of one of the thumb’s ligaments.
+A common injury to the thumb is a tear of one of the ligaments called the ulnar collateral ligament, but other ligaments may also be injured.
+While some thumb sprains heal quickly, a UCL injury of the thumb may be more serious and require surgical treatment.

 Thumb Sprain Causes, Symptoms & Treatment Options

-A sprained thumb is a common injury in athletes.
-The thumb is made up of two bones, called phalanges.
-The bones of the thumb are connected by bands of flexible tissue called ligaments.
-A thumb sprain is a tear or stretch of one of the ligaments of the thumb.
-A common injury to the thumb is a tear of one of the ligaments of the thumb called the ulnar collateral ligament but other ligaments of the thumb may be injured as well.
+A sprained thumb is a common thumb joint injury in athletes.
+The thumb is made up of two bones called phalanges.
+The thumb bones are connected by bands of flexible tissue called ligaments.
+A thumb sprain is a tear or stretch of one of the thumb's ligaments.
+A frequent and more serious type of thumb ligament tear involves the ulnar collateral ligament, but other ligaments may also be injured.

 Overview